Esukhia/Sherab-Documentation/README.md

 # Sherab Project Repositories

-This document provides an organized overview of the core repositories maintained under the Sherab project by [Esukhia](https://github.com/Esukhia).
-These repositories together constitute the customized OpenEdX platform and associated components for the Sherab learning platform.
+These are an organised overview of the core repositories maintained under the Sherab project by [Esukhia](https://github.com/Esukhia).
+These repositories together constitute the customised OpenEdX platform and associated components for the Sherab learning platform.
+There will be more repositories added here based on the need.

 ---